A plea bargain in a DUI case is a negotiated alternative to taking a case to jury trial. A plea bargain typically involves either:

 - Lower fines, and

-- Possibly no mandatory court-ordered license suspension (though the DMV can still suspend a license).
+- Possibly no mandatory court-ordered license suspension (the DMV can still suspend a license, though it may allow the defendant to drive with an ignition interlock device).

 But, as noted above, a “wet reckless” is usually still "priorable."
 This means that if the defendant is convicted of driving under the influence within the state's DUI “lookback period,” he or she will be sentenced as a repeat DUI offender.